carlssonanton87/milestone-project-1/README.md

   Early wireframes guided the placement of essential elements like the header, hero section, content areas, and footer for a smooth user journey across devices.

 - **Accessibility & Readability:**
-  We prioritize clear typography, sufficient color contrast, and logical content structure to enhance accessibility (including ARIA attributes and descriptive alt text).
+  I prioritized clear typography, sufficient color contrast, and logical content structure to enhance accessibility (including ARIA attributes and descriptive alt text).

 - **Iterative Design Process:**
-  Based on user feedback and testing, we continuously refine the layout, improving the user experience over time.
+  Based on user feedback and testing, i continuously refine the layout, improving the user experience over time.

 ---